bparanj/crystal/electronics/design/analog-device.md

 - More difficult to process and store than digital signals
 - Signal quality degrades with copying/transmission

-Would you like me to explain more about how analog signals compare to digital signals, or discuss specific applications?
+PENDING

+Is there any example of digital signal in the real world?

-### Key Characteristics of Analog Devices:
+### Characteristics of Analog Devices:

 1. Continuous Signals: